-4.33.4.32.
+- 4.32.
 The expectations of the operating organization with regard to performance in the control room should be established, and operating personnel should be trained to meet these expectations.
-Managers should continually monitor the performance of operators in fulfilling these expectations.
+Managers should continually monitor the performance of operators in fulfilling these expectations. - 4.33.

-4.34.4.33.
 Operators should stop work and seek advice from the shift supervisor or shift safety engineer whenever there is uncertainty or lack of clarity.
 Conservative decision making (see para.
 2.31) should be emphasized where conditions outside the normal operating conditions are encountered.
 Operating personnel should be able to reduce power or trip the reactor without fear of blame when faced with unexpected or uncertain conditions.
 Hasty decisions and hurried acts should be avoided.
-When time does not allow a full understanding of the conditions of the plant to be gained, risks should be minimized, and the plant should be placed in a known safe condition.
+When time does not allow a full understanding of the conditions of the plant to be gained, risks should be minimized, and the plant should be placed in a known safe condition11. - 4.34.

-4.35.4.34.
 Control room operators should maintain serious and attentive behaviour at all times.
 Operators should adhere strictly to plant policies with regard to the use of operating procedures, communication protocols, response to alarms and the use of methods to prevent or minimize human error.
-The managers and supervisors in the operations department should make themselves aware of the behaviour of operating personnel and should ensure that high standards of performance are enforced at all times.
+The managers and supervisors in the operations department should make themselves aware of the behaviour of operating personnel and should ensure that high standards of performance are enforced at all times. - 4.35.

-4.36.4.35.
 The operating organization should establish rules and processes to ensure good working conditions for control room operators.
-Consideration should be given to the following:

-- (a) Conversations not relating to plant operations and their support should be minimized; - (b) Discussions not relating directly to the operation of equipment should be conducted in subdued tones; - (c) Telephone calls to and from the control room should be limited to topics relating to current plant operations; - (d) The use of public address systems at the plant should be closely controlled by personnel in the main control room and should usually be limited to conveying information on the status of the plant; - (e) Communications by hand-held radio between field operators and operators in the main control room should be short and concise.
-For example, radios should be used for the initial call-up and the call should then be switched to telephones, where possible; - (f) If possible, portable phones or headphones should be used by the operators in the main control room: - (g) The use of radio receivers, computers and other electronic devices for anything other than plant operations (e.g. for entertainment) should be limited or prohibited.
+Consideration should be given to the following: - (a) Conversations not relating to plant operations and their support should be minimized; - (b) Discussions not relating directly to the operation of equipment should be conducted in subdued tones; - (c) Telephone calls to and from the control room should be limited to topics relating to current plant operations; - (d) The use of public address systems at the plant should be closely controlled by personnel in the main control room and should usually be limited to conveying information on the status of the plant; - (e) Communications by hand-held radio between field operators and operators in the main control room should be short and concise.
+For example, radios should be used for the initial call-up and the call should then be switched to telephones, where possible; - (f) If possible, portable phones or headphones should be used by the operators in the main control room after assessing the influence by their electromagnetic interference